 Without cooking, it will cost a lot.
 It gets worse if you are living in Japan.
-Not only about cooking but also lack of research was these youtuber’s fault.
-So the least preparation to be a vegan is to be able to cook, research what you can eat.
+Not only about cooking but also lack of research was these YouTuber’s fault.
+So the least prepared to be a vegan is to be able to cook, research what you can eat.

-I was living with 4 vegans in a same house in Austria last year.
-They are professionals of managing many spices I’ve never seen before.
+I was living with 4 vegans in the same house in Austria last year.
+They are professionals in managing many spices I’ve never seen before.
 Food they prepared for me all tasted great.
 I could never imagine normal Japanese young or old people cooking elegantly at home, French people in general as far as I know lol (from my experience of living in Lyon and Paris)

 Shallow conversation with co-workers

 For instance, a conversation with my ex co-workers at the company I used to work for.
 Even if they have heard of the word vegan, they go like “ah, people who only eat vegetables right?” … this is all you can hear from them.
 You can’t even have a proper conversation about this kind of topics.

 (and books!
 I could never find a proper Japanese book about veganism. )